Support Centre

 • the personal data being processed was collected in the national territory.

-According to Article 3(§1) of the LGPD states data collected in the national territory is considered to be that whose data subject is in the national territory at the time of collection.
+According to Article 3(§1) of the LGPD, data collected in the national territory is considered to be those whose data subject is in the national territory at the time of collection, regardless of nationality, residence, or citizenship.

 2.3.
 Material scope